RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

   * Right boundary of the previous clip to the playhead.
 * Adjust clip gain +1dB.
 * Adjust clip gain -1dB.
-* Zoom to:
-  * Clip.
-  * Everything in view.
-  * Previous zoom level.
-  * Next zoom level.
-  * 4 Zoom levels.

 And a few things I don't mind being slightly more complex:

-* Search for track by name.
-  * Optionally select these tracks.
-  * Show routing children (tracks that route to this track).
-  * Show edit group children (things that will respond to edits together).
-* Search for clip by name.
-  * Optionally select these clips.
 * Rectangle select to zoom.
 * Turn on/off an editing group associated with the current track.